 Everybody knows poor sleep leaves you tired, groggy, cranky, and irritable, amongst other things; and merely getting the sleep you need can nip frequent bad moods in the bud.
 For better sleep, we recommend going to bed and waking up at the same time each day, following a consistent bedtime routine to prime your body for rest, and eliminating blue light at least one hour before bedtime.

-Of course, we also suggest investing in a high-quality mattress, as aches and pains resulting from sleeping on an uncomfortable or lumpy bed can send anybody into an unhappy mood.
-If you’re a first-time mattress buyer or aren’t sure what you need from a new bed, we suggest reading some of our other mattress and bedding guides.
-Whether you’re looking for the best memory foam mattress or bedsheets to keep you cool, we’re here to help.
+Of course, we also suggest investing in a comfortable mattress, as aches and pains resulting from sleeping on an uncomfortable or lumpy bed can send anybody into an unhappy mood.

 4. Spend some time outside.